Meditative Herbs & Enchanted Fowlk Life

 Miss Diana gently smiled, "I too have enjoyed many tales from all of you, but one day I fear I may not be able to come to the tree when the Magical Floating houses are here."
 They all looked puzzled and the lady bug asked, "But you have been here so long, why do you say such a thing?"

-After the funeral and Miss Diana was buried, her grand daughter of age nine, wandered off crying and was taken with a buzzing sound.
+After the funeral and Miss Diana was buried, her great-grand-daughter of age nine, wandered off crying and was soon taken with a buzzing sound.
 She stopped crying and was starring at a bumble bee.
-He introduced himself and soon she was holding hands with all of her grandmother's friends listening to stories.
+He introduced himself and in a short time she was holding hands with all of her great-grandmother's friends listening to stories.

 Faiery Boats -sold out for now

-Gentle Fowlk, such as faieries, love to lounge around in the water.
-Be it on a blade of grass, a flower petal or their wonderful boats.
+Gentle Fowlk, such as faieries, love to lounge around in the water, whether it is on a blade of grass, a flower petal or their wonderful boats.
 Some of the boats are walnut shells that were split into half, while others are these mysterious shells.
 The inside of a mussel shell is polished and then mystical colors of the shell glow.
-The rope is tied onto something so they do not float too far away and sticks are used as paddles.
+The rope is tied onto something close to the shore so they do not float too far away and sticks are used as paddles.

-They can be used as an ornament or just hang it somewhere, but don't be surprised if it is missing one day, because a faiery just might need a new hat and take it.
+These can be used as an ornament or simply hang it somewhere, but don't be surprised if it is missing one day, because a faiery just might need a new hat and take it.

 Acorns and the tops are an important part of faiery life, because they serve many purposes.
-A few are: hats, bowls, cups, planters etc..
-Since they can only be gathered in Autumn the faieries watch carefully for them to fall from the mighty oak tree and then gather them up in the different sizes needed.
-Here is a typical story about certain faieries who gather them each year.
+A few are: hats, bowls, cups, and planters.
+Since most of them can only be gathered in Autumn the faieries watch carefully for them to fall from the mighty oak tree and then gather them up in the different sizes needed.

-Every Autumn the faieries Kamen, Niecy, Cambria and their leader Eudora gather acorns & the tops for the upcoming year.
-As they gathered the acorn tops Niecy complained as usual, hoping to get sent home, but Eudora patiently listened.
-Niecy sighed and then blurted out, "The sun is too bright and its hard to see the tops."
+Every Autumn the faieries Delorna, Tylina, Cambria and their leader Eudora gather acorns and their tops for the upcoming year.
+As they gathered the acorn tops Tylina complained as usual, hoping to get sent home, but Eudora patiently listened.
+Tylina sighed and then blurted out, "The sun is too bright and its hard to see the tops."

-Kamen flitted over to Cambria and whispered, "She always complains, each year, as if something is going to change when we gather them.
+Delorna flitted over to Cambria and whispered, "She always complains, each year, as if something is going to change when we gather them.
 I'm getting tired of listening to her."
-Cambria giggled and looked over to Niecy happily saying, "Then come over where we are because look," as she pointed to the right of them.
-"It is shaded, yet we still have lots of brightness, and they are very easy to see, come on, there are so many over here."
+Cambria giggled and looked over to Tylina happily saying, "Then come over where we are because look," as she pointed to the right of them.
+"It is shaded, yet we still have much brightness, and they are very easy to see, come on, there are so many over here."

-"Yes, see our boxes are almost full!" exclaimed Kamen.
+"Yes, see our boxes are almost full!" exclaimed Delorna.

-Kamen added, "Just like when Cambrias shoe lace broke this morning, she chuckled and said she was glad to have shoes, and as she said that Brimbill the Bumblebee came in the window and gave her a new vine for them so we would not be late today."
+Delorna added, "Just like when Cambria's shoe lace broke this morning, she chuckled and said she was glad to have shoes,, and as she said that Brimbill the Bumblebee came in the window and gave her a new vine for them so we would not be late today."